Luxury Hotels in Paris

 request of the Kurdish Democratic Party, which establishes

-a government there, opposed to the one controlled by the
+a government there, opposing to the one controlled by the

-Patriotic Union of Kurdistan, which moves to Sulaymaniyah.
+Patriotic Union of Kurdistan which moves to as-Sulaymaniyah.

-4 Oct 2002 Declaration of self-rule within "federal" union with Iraq
+4 Oct 2002 Declaration of self-rule within a "federal" union within Iraq

 (not recognized by Iraq).